Straboe Grave Slab

-Straboe Grave Slab is a medieval grave slab located in Straboe, County Carlow, Ireland.
+The Straboe Grave Slab is a medieval grave slab located in Straboe, County Carlow, Ireland.
 It is protected under the National Monuments Acts (1930–2014).

 Location

 The grave slab is located outside the ruined Templeboy church, approximately 6 km (4 mi) southeast of Castledermot, and 1.5 km (1 mile) north of the River Slaney.
 A holy well, castle, ringfort and spring are also located nearby.

 Description

-The grave slab measures 1.8 x 0.4 x 0.2 metres.
+The grave slab measures 1.8 × 0.4 × 0.2 m.
 There is a Latin cross at the wider end and a Maltese cross inscribed at the narrower end.
-The ends are v-shaped.
+The ends are V-shaped.
 Its shape is similar to the De Profundis Stone in Kilbride, County Westmeath.